Exbito/exbito-api-docs/source/includes/_publics.md

 Parameter | Default | Description
 --------- | ------- | -----------
-interval | default_depth_interval | Aggregated the order based on the price limit | 10 | The maximum number of records on each side (max: 100)
+interval | default_depth_interval | Aggregate orders based on the price limit | 10 | The maximum number of records on each side (max: 100)

 <aside class="notice">